-a.
-If a specific target ID is in the enrollment certificates, the licenses must be enrolled on the network licenses server of that target workstation.
+- a.
+If a specific target ID is in the enrollment certificates, the licenses must be enrolled on the network licenses server of that target workstation. - b.

-- b.
 If the target ID in the enrollment certificates is any, select a network license server. - 5.
-Click OK and the Main window is displayed (Figure 77).
+Click OK and the Main window is displayed (Figure 77 on page 103).